-A Class EA is a document that applies to similar groups ("classes") of projects that are carried out routinely and have predictable environmental effects that can be readily managed.
+Class EAs apply to similar groups ("classes") of projects that are carried out frequently and have predictable environmental effects that can be readily managed.
 An approved Class EA outlines both how the classes of activities are distinguished from one another and the planning and decision-making process for each.
 Defining the planning process in a Class EA document ensures that the environmental assessment for projects falling within a class of project will be carried out in accordance with an approved planning and decision-making process set out in the Class EA.